North Woods and North Meadow: The Pool and Loch

 North Woods contains the Loch, which drains into Harlem Meer in the northeastern corner of the park; the Loch is fed by the Pool, whose mouth is the waterfall at its eastern end that is the source of the Loch, just west of the arch called Glen Span.
 The Loch and Pool are adapted from a single watercourse called Montayne's Rivulet, originally fed from a natural spring but now replenished by the city's water system.
 The Loch is the only stream in Central Park where an existing watercourse was left aboveground, rather than placed in a culvert underground.

 The Pool is located near 101st Street and Central Park West.
 It was once surrounded by lilies and contained a rocky island in the center.
 The water for the Pool comes from a grotto that hides a 48 in water supply pipe.
 Originally, the Pool was fed by a drainage basin of 64.5 acre inside the park as well as 115 acre to the west of the park boundary.

 The Loch originates at the Pool before winding through the North Woods and the Ravine.
 Its name is likely influenced from the trips that Central Park designer Frederick Law Olmsted made to the United Kingdom during the 1850s.
 The Loch, formerly an actual lake, was whittled down over time into a small stream.
 Originally, there were two waterfalls on the Loch: a 13.5 ft drop at the Pool, and a smaller 9.5 ft drop further east.
 Paths also lined either bank of the Loch.
 A diverse selection of plant species was located along the Loch, though before the 1990s restoration, this had been reduced to a few invasive species.
-The Loch enters a culvert between Huddlestone Arch to the west and the Lasker Rink (at the Harlem Meer) to the east.
+The Loch then travels under the Huddlestone Arch, passing by the Davis Center to the east before draining into the Harlem Meer.
+Prior to the reconstruction of the area in the early 2020s, the stream originally ran through a culvert under the previous Lasker Rink facility before emptying into the Meer.
 The tall-grass meadow adjacent to the Loch is the park's only woodland meadow.